juanMarinero/BSS_NYC_iplots_and_classification/README.md

 <p align="left">
 <br><br>
-Brief study of the public bicycle rental service <a href="https://citibikenyc.com/how-it-works">Bicing</a>, New York City.
+Brief study of the public bicycle rental service <a href="https://citibikenyc.com/how-it-works">Citi Bike</a> in New York City.
 </p>

 <table>